haimhubara/AndroidTodoApp/README.md

 # TodoList Android Application

-This is a simple **TodoList** Android application developed using **Java** that allows users to manage their tasks efficiently.
+This is a simple **TodoList** Android application developed using **Java** in **Android Studio** that allows users to manage their tasks efficiently.
 It supports adding, updating, and deleting tasks, with an intuitive interface and multiple filtering options.

 ## Features